dvirharazi/Rest-project---JB/README.md

 # Rest-project---JB

-part 1 of project.
+ Part 1.

-this part is the 'brain' of system , this part responsible for data reception , storage them in Data-base and manage them.
+This part is the 'brain' of system , this part responsible for data reception , storage them in Data-base and manage them.